 Smoked Corn on the Cob

 I choose to smoke my corn “naked,” and over a low heat fire for less than an hour.
-We basted the corn once before placing it on the smoker grates, and then one more time while cooking.
+I baste the corn once before placing it on the smoker grates, and then one more time while cooking.
+I know that some choose to wrap their corn in foil, and I chose not to do this to allow the maximum amount of smoke into the kernels!

 Smoked Corn on the Cob